powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 So, as you may recall from the crypto stuff, we start with the searching of the pattern within the memory dump.
 A specialty of the MSV package is that the pattern is located in the lsasrv.dll and not in the msv1_0.dll.
 When we identified the pattern address, we can extract the number of logon sessions and receive the addresses of the MSV entries.

 For now, we focus on the MSV entries - to receive those we add the FirstEntry offset to the pattern address.
-This gives us a Pointer - when we add that to the pattern address and the FirstEntry offset we receive an address where the address of the first entry is stored.
+This gives us a Pointer - when we add that to the pattern address and the FirstEntry offset, we receive an address where the address of the first entry is stored.
 So, when we extract the first address, we can directly jump to the next entry which is stored eight bytes next to the first entry.
 So, we can read the full list of entries by just jumping always to the next eight bytes until the memory stream shows 8 bytes of "0".

 ![MSV first entry](MSV-Fst.jpg)
 _First entry_